Egypt balloon crash kills 19, mostly foreign tourists

 U.S. photographer Christopher Michel, who was on board another balloon, told Britain's Sky News television that the balloon was one of eight flying at the time.
 "We heard a loud explosion behind us.
 I looked back and saw lots of smoke.
 It wasn't immediately clear that it was a balloon," he said.

 Hot air ballooning at dawn is popular with tourists, who are a mainstay of the Egyptian economy, although visitor numbers have fallen sharply since a 2011 uprising that toppled President Hosni Mubarak.
-Two years of political instability have kept many foreign tourists away.
+Two years of political instability have kept away many foreign tourists.

 Tourism accounted for more than a 10th of Egypt's gross domestic product before the revolt.
 In 2010, about 14.7 million visitors came to Egypt, but this slumped to 9.8 million the next year.